 In 1990, the RACE decided to refurbish and extend the circuit, with a revised first corner which increased the length of the main straight and a new section from Ascari to Portago, creating a set of sweeping uphill curves.
 The pit lane was also extended and new garage facilities added.
 The changes brought a brief revival in interest from the world motorcycle scene, with two visits from the World Superbikes in 1991 and 1992, before a one-off return of the World Championships in 1998.

 Thereafter, the circuit has largely faded into the national scene, with increased competition from a new generation of Spanish circuits taking the limelight.
-Jerez, Catalunya, Aragon and Navarra have all hosted events that might once have considered Jarama home, though it has occassionally come to the fore with races for FIA GT (2001 and 2002), the Le Mans Series (2001 and 2006) and World Series by Renault (2000-2004).
-Today its major races are for the domestic touring and motorcycle series, as well as the yearly visit of the FIA European Truck Grand Prix.
+Jerez, Catalunya, Aragon and Navarra have all hosted events that might once have considered Jarama home, though it has occasionally come to the fore with races for FIA GT (2001 and 2002), the Le Mans Series (2001 and 2006) and World Series by Renault (2000-2004).

-While Jarama's future at one time looked cloudy, there are now plans to ensure Jarama retains its place on the national scene, thanks to a seven-year investment programme announced by the RACE in early 2014.
-A refurbished control tower and grandstand will form the first phase, to be completed by mid-2015.
-Next will come a further extension of the main straight by around 100 metres, to accommodate and expanded pit area and offices, while the final phase, to be complete by 2021, will see the creation of a new museum to showcase Spanish motor manufacturers and remodelled pit garages.
+While Jarama's future at one time looked cloudy, plans announced by the RACE in early 2014 to ensure Jarama retains its place on the national scene, thanks to a seven-year investment programme.
+A refurbished control tower and grandstand will form the first phase, completed by mid-2015.